 An NRS 200.471(2)(b) violation occurs when a person commits an assault either:

 - With the present ability to use a lethal weapon4

 Therefore, “assault with a deadly weapon” includes situations where a defendant does not necessarily use or brandish the weapon.
-Simply having the weapon on his/her person or within reach during the assault would qualify as assault with a fatal weapon.
+Simply having the weapon on their person or within reach during the assault would qualify as assault with a fatal weapon.

 Example: Butch suspects Greg is fooling around with his girlfriend.
 Butch finds Greg in the Hard Rock Hotel and holds his fist up next to his face.
 Butch is also carrying a hunting knife on his belt.
 A security guard witnesses this encounter and calls the Las Vegas Metropolitan Police Department, who then arrest Butch and book him at the Clark County Detention Center.
 Butch faces NRS 200.471(2)(b) charges because he put Greg in reasonable anticipation of being battered by holding up his fist and having a knife within reach.

-Other typical scenarios amounting to an NRS 200.471(2)(b) violation in Nevada include pulling a gun or knife on another person.
+Other typical scenarios amounting to an NRS 200.471(2)(b) violation include pulling a gun or knife on another person.
 In a bar fight context, hurling a beer bottle at someone else might qualify as well.
 Throwing a punch usually will not be considered an NRS 200.471(2)(b) violation unless the accused is a professional boxer or wearing “brass knuckles.”

 Depending on the case, there may be various effective strategies a Las Vegas criminal defense attorney could use that may raise a reasonable doubt and preclude a guilty verdict.
 Typical defenses include:

 Note that it is not a defense if no one was hurt or physically touched.

 Assault is an intent crime in Nevada.5 This means a defendant can be convicted only if the defendant intended to act in a way that caused someone else to feel reasonable apprehension of being battered.